 - Increases the possibility of virus attack: The freedom to use social media also makes it possible for employees to download malicious content from social media platforms.
 This increases the possibility of a virus or malware attack on the laptops and computers as well as the corporate systems through the internal corporate network.
 This can result in a major financial loss as well as the loss of reputation for the organization.

 Social media, when used responsibly can boost employee motivation and performance in a significant manner.
-This can be ensured only through a flexible but comprehensive social media policy outlining appropriate and inappropriate behaviors with respect to social media usage at work.
+This can be ensured only through a flexible but comprehensive social media policy outlining appropriate and inappropriate behaviours with respect to social media usage at work.